opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 - **But notice this**: In this case, when the stake is 100% local, a validator in a subnet only needs 500 TAO tokens + 1 to take over that subnet.
 Hence shifting stake from 100% global to 100% local has resulted in severely degrading the security of subnets.

 As we saw in [Validator stake weight](#validator-stake-weight), the dynamic TAO scheme makes use of both global and local characteristics of the stake to strengthen the overall consensus security of the Bittensor network.

+## ???
+Dynamic tau is a planned evolution of the bit tensor network, as part of its overall trajectory towards greater decentralization in the current iteration, which we can refer to as ‘static tau’.
+Subnets are evaluated by a committee of validators in the root network, the root validators.
+And this represents a way in which the project is fundamentally centralized and So during emissions, every tempo with the tensor network emits, a stock of tau, and this is divided between the sub networks and then allocated to the miners, validators and sub Network owners in this subnets, okay, based on the consensus of the root net validators over their subjective judgments of the value of the subnets and dynamic tail after The transition.
+There's no root network valid auditors.
+Instead, I the emissions are divided between the subnets based on the based on relative strength of their staking pools.
+So how much Tau has been staked into the pool, which now belongs to eat each subnet.
+So each subnet has a pool of tau as well as a pool of alpha, what we refer to as, in the general sense, alpha, but each subnet will have its own coke.
+So and so the weight of a sub network in dynamic tau is the proportion of the total tau staked into the bit tensor network that has been staked into the subnet.
+So the subnets weight is its the value of its staked tau divided by the total value of tau staked into the network.
+So I mean to say just tau in the network, the total amount of tau in the network not staked into the network.
+Well, no, it is.
+It's steak tau.
+It is the percentage of steak tau, because tau can tau can be staked either into a subnet.
+Well, yeah, a subnet, and so there's the root, no, instead of the yeah, there's subnet zero, which you can stake into.
+Yeah, so as a way of staking generically into tau, you can stake into subnet zero, right and right, yeah, there's this biasing variable between being staked into sudden net zero and other ones, because over the long term, you want to disincentivize people from being staked into the network.
+You want to incentivize them to put their money on specific projects, rather than just into the network.
+And you know, by by staking into subnet zero, you are, in effect, staking into just the network itself.
+Because, yeah, you're not staked.
+Yeah.
+You don't get an alpha in in exchange for your stake.
+You're just on the board with subnet zero.
+Okay?
+Right?
+And throughout, there's this concept of like proportional stake, as opposed to number of tokens being what matters, which is sort of weird, but Jake described it as more efficient, which I'm sure it is.
+I Right.
+But I guess it's like when you're when you right.
+So every block I in every block, there's a mission into the subnet, and every tempo, there's a mission from the subnet into the miners and validators.
+So it's this two stage emission process.
+So every block, what is it?
+One tau or one alpha goes into the subnet pool.
+And then, is there a mission?
+And then, when does a mission out happen?
+And is that from the pool, or is that from the fucking root network?
+Outstanding question there.
+Okay, and then also this affects governance, the governance models change.
+We need to find out about that, because that's completely unknown.
+I